rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: sandboxing query execution**

-In order to mitigate this vulnerability, the [**isolation model** that is used in Web browsers](cite:cites securitymodernwebbrowserarchitecture) could be reused.
+In order to mitigate this vulnerability, the [isolation model that is used in Web browsers](cite:cites securitymodernwebbrowserarchitecture) could be reused.
-When applied to LTQP query engines, this could mean that **each query would be executed in a separate sandbox**, so that information can not leak across different query executions.
+When applied to LTQP query engines, this could mean that each query would be executed in a separate sandbox, so that information can not leak across different query executions.
-A downside of this approach is that this may cause a significant **performance impact** when similar queries are executed in sequence, and would cause identical documents to not be reused from the cache anymore.
+A downside of this approach is that this may cause a significant performance impact when similar queries are executed in sequence, and would cause identical documents to not be reused from the cache anymore.
-In order to mitigate this drawback, solutions may be possible to **allow "related queries" to be executed inside the same sandbox**.
+In order to mitigate this drawback, solutions may be possible to allow "related queries" to be executed inside the same sandbox.

 Location
 : LTQP engines